billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-Timestamps and character encodings are other non-sensitive uses of URL parameters.
+Time stamps and character encodings are other non-sensitive uses of URL parameters.

 <div align="center">
 <figure>
   <img alt="" src="images/image85.png" width="624.00" height="36.00" title="">
     <br>
-  <figcaption>Image Caption: A timestamp and character encoding (UTF-8) included in a URL.
+  <figcaption>Image Caption: A time stamp and character encoding (UTF-8) included in a URL.
 This is not generally a security issue.</figcaption>
 </figure>
 </div>